funcompbio/practical1/practical1.md

 # Creating your first directory

-Open a terminal window and figure out which is your username and your default path working directory (PWD) by typing the commands `whoami` (first) and `pwd` (second) on the [command prompt](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt).
+Open a terminal window and figure out which is your username and your default current working directory (CWD) by typing the commands `whoami` (first) and `pwd` (second) on the [command prompt](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt).
 After you type each command you should press the `Enter` key to ask the shell to execute the command.
 Your